 'innocents'.
 Consequently, people were unable or unwilling to differentiate between situations that were life-threatening and those that were not.
-Invariably, there were incidents that constituted a criminal act.
-This presented both the investigator and the prosecutor with the greatest dilemma."
+Invariably, there were incidents that constituted a criminal

 "I suspect that this is a fact of life in war and it was probably no (Continued)